acceleratedscience/openad-toolkit/examples/models_api/README.md

 # Beginners Guide to using OpenAD model inference API

-## What does OpenAD model service do?
+## What Does OpenAD Model Service Do?

 OpenAD model inference API enables you to run model inference as a service (IaaS).
 Public models are available to anyone by connecting to OpenAD model